 Oysters: For award-winning wine writer Andrew Jefford, a platter of shimmeringly fresh oysters are the only way to kick off the celebrations, especially paired with a bottle of Bollinger (any Champagne will do the trick though, or try a Crémant or Cava for a more budget-friendly option).

 What to drink: If the Champagne route isn't for you, a perfectly chilled still white is the answer.
-The Beyer family of Alsace believe their wine goes so well with oysters that they even named a cuvée especially (Riesling Les Ecaillers, Léon Beyer 2017) and a steely Chablis or picpoul make an equally impressive match.
+A sleek Alsace Riesling or a steely Chablis or picpoul make an equally impressive match.

 Scallops have a gentle sweetness and plump texture that call for a wine with plenty of ripe fruit flavours.